This wine doesn’t taste the same!

 1. The food you ate while wine tasting is different.
 Yes, it’s true.
 Wine is usually made to pair with food, so if you don’t have exactly the same food, the wine is going to taste different.

-2. You are tasting wine with a different group of people.
-Don’t believe me?
-It’s true – if you were having a good time or a bad time, doesn’t matter.
+2. You tasted wine with one group of people and then tasted it with another.
+Good time or a bad time, it doesn’t matter.
 Your emotions affect how you perceive the wine you’re tasting.

 3. The mood you’re in is altered.
 Definitely related to number 2 above.
 Our moods are closely related to how we perceive things because it’s all about the chemistry in our brains.
 We taste wine with our brains, so if you were having a bad day or a really good one, your brain chemistry is going to affect what you taste when you sip wine.